Best Poke in San Diego

 Good Time Poke is in a strip mall in Pacific Beach.
 But don’t be deceived by its humble location and unassuming four-table interior.
 What by day a is grab-and-go poke place turns into a tiki bar and lounge by night.
 Behind the shop’s stainless-steel freezer door hides The Grass Skirt, Good Time Poke’s alter-ego restaurant.

-If you just want poke, Good Time’s seven signature bowls won’t disappoint.
+If you just want poke, Good Time’s seven daily bowls won’t disappoint.
 However, if you’re looking for a full dining experience, The Grass Skirt will knock your socks off.
 The speakeasy is enriched with Polynesian flair and has a drink menu as decked out as its tropical interior.
 They have a fantastic rum selection and serve killer cocktails in eye-catching cups with curly straws.
 Who knew cocktails and poke paired so well?

-• Best in the West For: Dining Experience – For an awesome experience that entices beyond what meets the eye: Good Time Poke (and Grass Skirt) does not disappoint.
+- Best in the West For: Dining Experience – For an awesome experience that entices beyond what meets the eye: Good Time Poke (and Grass Skirt) does not disappoint.

 What to Order